gitReiko/snowballing_kingdoms_mod/README.md

 At any stage of the game.

 If you enable mod, new clans will be created.
-Probably a lot of them in a short period of time, if the conditions are met.
+Probably a lot of them in a short period of time, if conditions are met.

 If turned off, no new clans will be created.
 But created clans will remain with you until the end of the game.